SpocWiki/_public/schema.org/predicate/Relations/has/has_announcement_location.md

 - [ #has/_announcement_location :: CivicStructure, LocalBusiness ] or
 - [ has_announcement_location :: CivicStructure, LocalBusiness ]

-Indicates a specific &lt;a class="localLink" href="/CivicStructure"&gt;CivicStructure&lt;/a&gt; or &lt;a class="localLink" href="/LocalBusiness"&gt;LocalBusiness&lt;/a&gt; associated with the SpecialAnnouncement.
+Indicates a specific [[CivicStructure]] or [[LocalBusiness]] associated with the SpecialAnnouncement.
 For example, a specific testing facility or business with special opening hours.
-For a larger geographic region like a quarantine of an entire region, use &lt;a class="localLink" href="/spatialCoverage"&gt;spatialCoverage&lt;/a&gt;.
+For a larger geographic region like a quarantine of an entire region, use [[spatialCoverage]].

 Relation describes that:
 [ #has_/domain  :: SpecialAnnouncement ]